 You’ve landed a meeting with that top tech VC.
-Now it’s time to put together a winning pitch deck.
+Now it’s time to create a winning pitch deck.
 After all, you’ll just need to convey what a stellar team you’ve assembled, how your product will change the world.
 You’ll also want to communicate how you stand head and shoulders above the competition, all within a handful of slides.

 No pressure.Did you know?
 Investors only spend an average of 3 minutes and 44 seconds perusing a pitch deck.Click To Tweet A solid pitch deck is essential to the fundraising process, one of the key cogs in securing the capital needed to grow your startup.